Invasion of open space by two competitors: spreading properties of monostable two-species competition--diffusion systems: Introduction

-Previous works on the spreading properties of the system (\ref{eq:competition_diffusion_system}) with $u_{0}$ and $v_{0}$ supported in $\left(-\infty,0\right]$ are due to Carr\`{e}re \cite{Carrere_2017} and Lin and Li \cite{Lin_Li_2012}.
 Carr\`{e}re studied the bistable case ($a>1$, $b>1$).
-She proved that the second invasion admits a single spreading speed which is the speed of the unique bistable traveling wave connecting $\left(0,1\right)$ to $\left(1,0\right)$: the two invasions are indeed independent.
-We point out that the bistable case is easier to handle (based on the uniqueness of traveling wave speed and profile in the bistable case, the arguments used on the left of the second transition can be used again on its right).
-As a matter of fact, Lin and Li investigated the monostable case with stable coexistence ($a<1$, $b<1$) and compactly supported initial data but were unable to determine the second speed.
+She proved that the second invasion has the speed of the unique bistable traveling wave connecting $\left(0,1\right)$ to $\left(1,0\right)$: the two invasions are indeed independent, nonlocal pulling does not occur.
+However we point out that the bistable case is quite different from the monostable one (based on the uniqueness of traveling wave speed and profile in the bistable case, the arguments used on the left of the second transition can be used again on its right).

+As a matter of fact, Lin and Li investigated the monostable case with stable coexistence ($a<1$, $b<1$) and the second speed remained elusive.
 All three monostable cases (stable coexistence, stable $\left(1,0\right)$, stable $\left(0,1\right)$) being handled quite similarly (see Lewis\textendash Li\textendash Weinberger \cite{Lewis_Weinberg} for instance), the technical obstacles they encountered should not depend on the sign of $b-1$.

-In the present paper, we adopt a different point of view: we aim directly for the construction of (almost) optimal pairs of super-solutions and sub-solutions.
-This point of view is highly fruitful.
-On one hand, it brings forth a complete spreading result when the support of $u_{0}$ is included in a left half-line (namely, $u_{0}$ is Heavyside-like or compactly supported) and $v_{0}$ is compactly supported.
-This result shows that, surprisingly, acceleration of the second front does indeed occur in some cases.
+In the present paper, we adopt a new point of view: we aim directly for the construction of (almost) optimal pairs of super-solutions and sub-solutions.
+This point of view turns out to be highly fruitful.
+Indeed, the forthcoming \thmref{Compactly_supported} states that, when the support of $u_{0}$ is included in a left half-line ($u_{0}$ is Heavyside-like or compactly supported) and $v_{0}$ is compactly supported, the actual invasion speed of $u$ is simply the maximum of $c_{\textup{LLW}}$ and $c_{\textup{nlp}}$ (the sign of $c_{\textup{nlp}}-c_{\textup{LLW}}$ can vary).
+Therefore speed enhancement does occur in some cases (depending on the parameters).
+By taking into account the possibility of failure of linear determinacy and by showing the possibility of nonlocal pulling, our work completely settles the mathematical questions raised by Shigesada--Kawasaki \cite{Kawasaki_Shige}.

-Heuristically, there are three spreading mechanisms involved: \begin{enumerate} \item $u$ invading a hostile environment where $v=1$ at speed $2\sqrt{1-a}$; \item $u$ chasing the competitor $v$ at speed $c_{LLW}$; \item $u$ invading an environment where $v=\mathbf{1}_{\{x \leq 2\sqrt{rd}t\}}$ at some speed $c$. \end{enumerate} While both $c_{LLW}$ and $c$ are greater than or equal to $2\sqrt{1-a}$ (by the comparison principle), the sign of $c-c_{LLW}$ can vary.
-One of our main results (\thmref{Compactly_supported}) states that the actual invasion speed of $u$ is the maximum of $c_{LLW}$ and $c$.